 Our hab techs also provide personal care services to ensure the individual’s health and safety needs are met.
 This includes assistance with bathing, dressing, eating, housekeeping, etc.

 Our hab techs provide respite in order to give relief to caregivers.

 Our Habilitation Technicians

-All habilitation technicians receive training in the following: CPR/First Aid/AED, NCI, Bloodborne Pathogens, Medication Administration, Seizure Training, Core Competencies, Client Specific Competencies, and approximately eight hours of Safety training that covers areas such as defensive driving, weather emergencies, and lifting/transferring a consumer safely.
+All habilitation technicians receive training in the following: CPR/First Aid/AED, Safety Care®, Bloodborne Pathogens, Medication Administration, Seizure Training, Core Competencies, Client Specific Competencies, and approximately eight hours of safety training that covers areas such as defensive driving, weather emergencies, and lifting/transferring a consumer safely.